Grimscote

 Grimscote is a hamlet in the civil parish of Cold Higham, in the West Northamptonshire district of Northamptonshire, England.
 Grimscote is one of 4 settlements (Cold Higham, Fosters Booth (West) and Potcote) that make up Cold Higham parish.
 According to the 2011 UK census, the population in Grimscote in 2011 was 241.
 It is understood that the name Grimscote means "Grim's Cott", Grim being another name for Woden.

 Geology

-The hamlet of Grimscote is mainly situated on Northampton Sand bedrock, with a band of Lower Esturine and Upper Esturine Limestone to the south of the settlement.
+The hamlet of Grimscote is mainly situated on Northampton Sand bedrock, with a band of Lower Estuarine and Upper Estuarine Limestone to the south of the settlement.

 History

 The hamlet is the largest centre of population in the parish and already was so in the early 18th century.
 Little is known of its history, but extensive earthworks around it might suggest that it was once much larger than it is now.

 The Duke of Grafton was the major landowner in Grimscote until 1919, when most of the property was sold.
 Grimscote has 4 Grade II listed buildings: 2 houses on Manor Road, a house on Penthorne Close, and 'Ivy Bank' along with its barn.
 The former Baptist Chapel is also on Manor Road.